Author, Andrew Gibson

 Don’t assume people like what you like.
 Everyone has different tastes.

-The bottom line is it’s best to give potential buyers a blank canvas to look at.
+The bottom line is it’s best to give potential buyers a blank canvas to look at – the way they sell new homes.

 2. Offer your furniture as a deal sweetener